joergkrause/angular-material-boilerplate/README.md

 * Material 2
 * Gulp Build System

 The main focus is size of the final app.
+Today we're here:

+* main.bundle.js.gz : 288 KB (All of Angular and my app)
+* vendor.js.gz : 59 KB (all polyfills)
+* site.css : 7 KB (Material's CSS)

 ## Why Gulp?